py5coding/py5book/integrations/cairo.md

 working with SVG (Scalable Vector Graphics) images.
 Cairo is written in C but there are several Python libraries available to make it accessible to py5.

-Converting SVG Images to Py5Image objects with the [](/reference/sketch_convert_image) method is useful to py5 users that want to use SVG content in a Sketch that uses a rasterized renderer (such as the default JAVA2D renderer or the OpenGL renderers P2D or P3D).
+Converting SVG images to Py5Image objects with the [](/reference/sketch_convert_image) method is useful to py5 users that want to use SVG content in a Sketch and don't mind converting it to an image.
+Converting SVG content to an image does not preserve its scalable vector graphics nature but this isn't a problem when used with a rasterized renderer (such as the default JAVA2D renderer or the OpenGL renderers P2D or P3D).
+The main benefit to this approach is the SVG image is much more likely to be drawn correctly.

 Processing and therefore py5 can load SVG images as Py5Shape objects with [](/reference/sketch_load_shape) but the method supports only a small subset of